Welcome All Future Huntington Apprentices!

 - Calderwood Pavilion

-- Lighting Design
+- Lighting Design/Electrics

 - Production Management

-- Scenic Painting
+- Scenic Art

-- Stage Management /Production Assistant
+- Stage Management

 Why The Huntington?

 Apprentices at the Huntington will have the opportunity to make meaningful, professional connections within the industry, interact personally with nationally renowned artists, and become important contributors to the Huntington community.
-In addition to Apprentice Lunchs, they will also have the opportunity to work together on several exciting team projects throughout the season.
+In addition to Apprentice Lunch & Learn meetings, they will also have the opportunity to work together on several exciting team projects throughout the season.
 Past projects have included the annual Gala, Codman Showcase, and 35 Below program.
 Additionally, the city of Boston has a rich and vibrant cultural scene and apprentices are encouraged to forge additional connections within the Greater Boston arts community.